bugsworld85/project-blank-canvas/README.md

 ```
 #### Option 2:

-Download this repository from [Github](https://github.com/bugsworld85/project-blank-canvas) and upload it via `Appearance->Themes` in your WP admin dashboard.
+Download this repository from [Github](https://github.com/bugsworld85/project-blank-canvas) as zip and upload it via `Appearance->Themes` in your WP admin dashboard.

+**Important:** Please change zip filename to `blank-canvas.zip`.
+Else, this theme will not work properly.

 **Note:** Do not forget to activate the theme within `Appearance->Themes`